Probabilistic Hyper-Graphs using Multiple Randomly Masked Autoencoders for Semi-supervised Multi-modal Multi-task Learning: Introduction

 \section{Introduction}

 The world is inherently multi-modal and can be interpreted from multiple points of view.
-It is desirable and beneficial that all these modalities work together to ensure coherence and better understanding.
-It makes sense to have a system that tries to combine all these distinct modalities such that they provide a response that is consistent with each other.
-In this work we use the term \textit{modality} to represent the generic concept of a representation regardless of whether it's used as input or output in a machine learning model.
-Whenever this distinction is relevant, we will refer to them as input or output modalities.
-A modality can be either cross-domain (i.e. image, sentence, video, audio etc.) or domain-specific (i.e. semantic segmentation, object recognition, depth estimation, actions happening in a video etc.) In this work we use the Dronescapes dataset \cite{marcu2023self} which tackles multi-modality through the lens of aerial image understanding for UAVs.
+It is desirable and beneficial that all these modalities and interpretation layers work together to find consensus and ensure coherence in the way we understand the world.
+It makes sense to have a system that combines all these distinct modalities and interpretation layers, in multiple ways, such that we can find consensus among them and obtain a more robust and consistent result.
+To improve generality, in this work we use interchangeably the terms \textit{modality} (e.g. visual, sound or language) and \textit{interpretation layer} (e.g. semantic segmentation), as they are both referring to different ways to measure and perceive the world.
+The term "task" will specifically refer to the output modality or interpretation layer, not given at test time.

-Previous works tackle the multi-modal world by modeling the many modalities of a scene as a graph or hyper-graph \cite{leordeanu2021semi,zamir2018taskonomy,marcu2023self,pirvu2023multi,haller2021self}.
-One of the main issues with these approaches is the fixed structure that must be defined a priori.
-Since each edge or hyper-edge is backed by a unique neural network, the graph cannot be changed without retraining which is expensive.
-We try to mitigate this issue by using a single neural network that learns the inter-dependencies of the modalities in a data-driven way.
-From this point of view, we model the distribution of all possible graph and hyper-graph configurations with a single network.
+Previous works that perform self-supervised multi-modal multi-task learning model the structure of the data as a multi-layer graph or hypergraph \cite{leordeanu2021semi,zamir2018taskonomy,marcu2023self,pirvu2023multi,haller2021self}.
+There are two key issues with these approaches: \textbf{1)} they have a fixed hypergraph structure, which must be defined beforehand by hand and \textbf{2)} each edge or hyperedge has a dedicated unique neural network.
+Due to this, training the whole graph or changing its structure becomes highly expensive and laborious.

+Our proposed approach mitigates both these limitations by having a single multi-layer neural network that models the whole hypergraph with a masked autoencoder approach, which samples from the space of hyperedges and forms hyperedge ensembles.
+As we will show later, each forward pass through this network is in fact a pass through a corresponding hyperedge enabled by a specific random masking.

+Masked Autoencoders (MAE) were initially introduced in Natural Language Processing \cite{devlin2019bert} and later ported with great success to computer vision \cite{he2022masked}.
+Today they are mostly used during a self-supervised pretraining stage, which must be followed by task-specific fine-tuning or linear probing.
+In this work, in order to extend the standard MAE approach to our case of multi-modal multi-task learning, we define two disjoint sets of "input" and "output" modalities, such that the input modalities could be available (all or in part) during test time, while the output ones are not.
+To better distinguish between the two types, we will also refer to the output modalities as "tasks".